Deadly Michael weakens to tropical storm after epic destruction

 "Hurricane Michael cannot break Florida," Scott vowed.

 Michael sprang quickly from a weekend tropical depression, going from a Category 2 on Tuesday to a Category 4 by the time it came ashore.
-It forced more than 375,000 people up and down the Gulf Coast to evacuate as it gained strength quickly while crossing the eastern Gulf of Mexico toward north Florida.
-It moved so fast that people didn't' have much time to prepare, and emergency authorities lamented that many ignored the warnings and seemed to think they could ride it out.
+More than 375,000 people up and down the Gulf Coast were ordered or urged to evacuate, but it moved so fast that people didn't have much time to prepare, and emergency authorities lamented that many ignored the warnings , thinking they could ride it out.

 In Panama City, plywood and metal flew off the front of a Holiday Inn Express.
 Part of the awning fell and shattered the glass front door of the hotel, and the rest of the awning wound up on vehicles parked below it.